guglxni/iora/TASKS.md

 # I.O.R.A.
-MVP Development Roadmap for Roo Code Hackathon
+Personal Project Development Roadmap

 ## Overview
-This document outlines the detailed tasks required to build the Intelligent Oracle Rust Assistant (I.O.R.A.) as a minimal viable product (MVP) for the Roo Code Hackathon.
+This document outlines the detailed tasks required to build the Intelligent Oracle Rust Assistant (I.O.R.A.) as a comprehensive personal project.
 I.O.R.A. is a Rust-based CLI tool that fetches real-world data, augments it with RAG for context, analyzes it using the Gemini API for insights, and feeds the results as an oracle to a Solana smart contract on Devnet.

-**Current Status**: Project in planning phase with high-level architecture defined; no code implemented yet.
+**Current Status**: Project in development with core functionality implemented and tested.
-**Target**: Functional MVP with innovative AI-Web3 integration, ready for hackathon submission, emphasizing simplicity, Rust efficiency, and categories like Best AI Hack or Best Use of Gemini API.
+**Target**: Fully functional AI-Web3 oracle system with comprehensive testing, monitoring, and production-ready deployment capabilities.
 ---

 ## Task 1: Project Setup and Environment Configuration